mapbox/mapbox-unity-sdk/documentation/docs/05-changelog.md

 - Fix issue with building side wall modifier where it miscalculated the floor heights causing overlaping polygons/floors
 - Fix an issue where streets tileset wasn't creating buildings on tile edges
 - Fix QueryHeight method to take tile local position/rotation/scale into account
+- Fix an isse with terrain factory where it didn't respect "none" terrain option.

 ### v.1.4.5
 08/20/2018